Practical, Private Assurance of the Value of Collaboration via Fully Homomorphic Encryption: Lack of Domain Knowledge

 \section{Lack of Domain Knowledge}

-Before we give a privacy-preserving solution to our problem, we want to show that the problem does indeed have a solution in the clear domain.
-More precisely, we show that if party $P_2$ lacks domain knowledge, then the party cannot come up with a dataset $D_2$ such that ${L}_{\text{hold}}(M_2) < {L}_{\text{hold}}(M_1)$, where $M_2 \leftarrow \mathcal{A}(D_1 \cup D_2)$ and $M_1 \leftarrow \mathcal{A}(D_1)$.
-For simplicity we assume binary classification, although the results can be easily extended to multiclass classification.
-We also assume the 0-1 loss function.
+Before we give a privacy-preserving solution to our problem, we want to investigate whether the problem has a solution in the clear domain.
+More precisely, we seek to find conditions when party $P_2$, lacking domain knowledge, cannot come up with a dataset $D_2$ such that ${L}_{\text{hold}}(M_2) < {L}_{\text{hold}}(M_1)$.
+Here $M_2 \leftarrow \mathcal{A}(D_1 \cup D_2)$ and $M_1 \leftarrow \mathcal{A}(D_1)$, and $L_{\text{hold}}$ is as defined in Eq.~\eqref{eq:emp-loss}.
+Although at first glance the problem appears to be simple, in reality it is quite involved as multiple scenarios need to be considered.
+We therefore only assume binary classification, with the results for the multiclass setting left for future work.
+We assume the 0-1 loss function.
 How do we define lack of domain knowledge?
 Since the feature vectors are public, $P_2$ can easily obtain a set of raw inputs to obtain the feature vectors in $D_2$.
 Thus, domain knowledge should be captured in the labels to the feature vectors in $D_2$.
-We define lack of domain knowledge as $P_2$ using an arbitrary labeling function $f$ defined over any point $x \in D_2$ as:
+We define lack of domain knowledge as using a labeling function $g$, potentially probabilistic, which labels any domain point $x$ independent of the distribution of its true label.
+That is given any $x \in \mathcal{X}$:

-where $p \in [0, 1]$.
-We shall first show that if $D$ is labelled according to $f$, then $M$ as returned by a learning algorithm $\mathcal{A}$ (taking $D$ as the input) will have:
+for all $y' \in \mathcal{Y}$.
+Note that this does not mean that the labeling is necessarily incorrect.
+We call $g$ as defined in Eq.~\ref{eq:lab-func} as an \emph{oblivious labeling function}.
+We shall first show that if $D$ is labelled by an oblivious labeling function $g$, then $M$ as returned by a learning algorithm $\mathcal{A}$ (taking $D$ as the input) will have: